AT-Publishing/website/0-blackfriday.md

   {% amp700 border {{page.image[4]}} {{page.image_alt[0]}} %}
 </div>

-Following the announcement of **delay in expected shipping of Ledger Nano X orders**, Ledger is making an effort to keep the interest in the product.

-In April 2019, Ledger comes with a new offer called **'Backup Bundle'**: You get the pre-order of Nano X along with one Nano S wallet at half price.
+In April 2019, to keep interest in the delayed new Nano X product, Ledger came with a new offer called the **'Ledger Backup Pack'**: You get one Ledger Nano X along with one Ledger Nano S wallet at half price.

-**Ledger wallet 'Backup Bundle' contains:**
+**Ledger Backup Pack contains:**

 * 1 Ledger Nano X at regular price
 * 1 Matte Black Ledger Nano S _at 50% off_

-*Estimated delivery for orders placed today: end of May*
+*Backup Packs are currently shipping worldwide.*

-**By the way:** In addition to the 50% discount on Ledger Nano S in this bundle, you are also eligible for the 3% cashback on your total order value.
+**Ledger Wallet Cashback available:** In addition to the discount offer in the Backup Pack, you are also eligible for the **additional 3% cashback** on your total order value if you make your purchase at the official Ledger store through Hodler's Cashback.

-<b>Get the new <a href="http://bit.ly/ledger-backup-pack">Backup Bundle at shop.ledger.com</a> straight from here or make an order in the same store <a href="https://hodlerscashback.com/ledger-wallet-bundle/">through the cashback service here</a> (requires sign up with an email).</b>
+<b>Get the new <a href="http://bit.ly/ledger-backup-pack">Backup Bundle at shop.ledger.com</a> straight from here or make an order in the same store through <a href="https://hodlerscashback.com/ledger-wallet-bundle/">Ledger wallet cashback service at hodlerscashback.com</a>.</b>

+The cashback offer requires sign up with an email.

+#### Ledger Nano X Discount

+Ledger Nano X is a new product, and as you know, newly launched tech toys normally do not get on sale.

+If you want to save on the new Ledger Nano X wallet but don't care for the Backup Pack above, your only option is to get the <a href="https://hodlerscashback.com/hi/#shop">3% Ledger Nano X Cashback</a>.

+It's not much, but it sure is better than nothing.

-#### TradingView Loves Bitcoin: 50% off when paid in BTC (March 2019)
+#### TradingView Loves Bitcoin: Deal offer for PRO plans paid in BTC

 {{ site.stars.five }}

-TradingView has opened an extraordinary offer for crypto traders to promote their new payment option - Bitcoin.
-Previously, you were only able to pay your TradingView PRO from Paypal.
-In February 2019, a BTC payment option was added.
+TradingView has opened an offer for crypto traders to promote their new payment option - Bitcoin.
+Previously, you were only able to pay your TradingView PRO with Paypal but since February 2019, a BTC payment option is added.

-The discount for the crypto payments is fixed in Bitcoin, and so its USD value varies with the BTCUSD ratio.
+The price for the Tradingview subscription with crypto payments is fixed in Bitcoin, and so its USD value varies with the BTCUSD ratio.

-<b>Go to the crypto offer homepage called <a href="http://bit.ly/tradingview-moon" rel="nofollow">To The Moon with TradingView</a> and see how much discount you'll be getting.</b>
+<b>Go to the crypto offer homepage of this <a href="http://bit.ly/tradingview-moon" rel="nofollow">TradingView Deal</a> and see how much discount you'll be getting.</b>

 <div id="past"></div>